-With the increased use of cloud-based resources agencies may require administrative assets to communicate with external assets on the Internet.
+With the increased use of cloud-based resources, agencies may require administrative assets to communicate with external assets on the internet.
 In this scenario it is still important that controls are put in place to prevent unnecessary communication with arbitrary hosts and protocols.

-Further information on remote access to privileged accounts can be found in the Remote Access section of the Access Control chapter.
-The requirements for using multi-factor authentication for remote access are included in the Identification and Authentication section of the Access Control Chapter.
+Further information on remote access to privileged accounts and multi-factor authentication can be found in the Identification, Authentication and Authorisation section of the Access Control chapter.
 Further information about network segmentation for security purposes can be found in the Network Design and Configuration section of the Network Security chapter.

-Separate administrator workstations
+Separate privileged user workstations